Tandoor bread: India

-Tandoor breads are popular in northwestern Indian regions, especially in Himachal Pradesh, Gujarat, Jammu and Kashmir, Uttar Pradesh, Bihar, Madhya Pradesh, Uttarakhand, Rajasthan, Haryana and Punjab regions, where naan breads and atta flat breads such as the Tandoori roti are baked in tandoor clay ovens fired by wood or charcoal.
+Tandoor breads are popular in northwestern Indian regions, especially in Himachal Pradesh, Gujarat, Jammu and Kashmir, Uttar Pradesh, Bihar, Madhya Pradesh, Uttarakhand, Rajasthan, Haryana and Punjab regions, where naan breads and atta flatbreads such as the Tandoori roti are baked in tandoor clay ovens fired by wood or charcoal.
 These naans are known as tandoori naan (તંદૂરી નાન, तंदूरी नान).

 Tandoor ovens are not prevalent in the average Indian home because they are expensive to fabricate, install and maintain.
 Authentic tandoori cuisine in urban areas can often be found in specialty restaurants and dhabas, which are street-side reasonably fared restaurants that usually line Indian highways.
 However, in rural areas in India such as Punjab, the tandoor oven is considered a social institution, for a tandoor oven is shared among the community.
 Women would go to the oven place with atta along with their marinated meats to meet their neighbors and friends so they could converse and share stories while waiting for their food to cook.
-The people in cities once engaged in this social activity, but as businesses and commercialism grew in these areas, communal tandoor ovens have become rare.
+The people in cities once engaged in this social activity, but as businesses and commercialism grew in these areas, communal tandoor ovens became rare.
 Not uncommonly, people bring food to their local bakeries to cook it there at a fair price.